Venezuela: a country that has everything

 Angel Falls (Salto Angel)

 The highest waterfall in the world is in Venezuela.
 The Angel Falls (also known as Salto Ángel) makes a free fall of 979 meters.
-The waterfall is located in the famous Canaima National Park, in the southwest of the country.
+The waterfall is located in the famous Canaima National Park, in the southeast of the country.
 The way there is long and difficult.
 You cannot get there by road and you have to travel by plane and canoe.
 But once you are there, you will soon be amazed by the beautiful landscape.

 The only way to explore the Orinoco Delta is by boat.
 The area is the size of Belgium and consists almost entirely of mangrove forests.
 The region is inhabited by the Warao Indians.
 In the delta you can find a wide variety of animals, such as piranhas, river dolphins, jaguars, monkeys and pythons.
 A trip through the Orinico Delta is therefore a special experience in itself.

 You will find a special natural phenomenon on the edge of Lake Maracaibo – Catatumbo Lightning.
 At the mouth of the river Catatumbo you will find on average between 140 and 160 days a year lightings.
 And then not even short ones; usually the lightning lasts 10 hours a day.
 There is no clear explanation yet, but the location would have a major role in it.
 It is a special phenomenon to experience and something you will not soon forget!

 From the conquest of the Spaniards in the 16th century to the 18th century, Venezuela was part of the viceroyalty of New Granada.
 The country became independent after a series of uprisings and a war of independence led by Simón Bolivar in 1821.